galadrimteam/galacrypt/README.md

 # Galacrypt

-Alternative to transcrypt with simpler mental model
+Alternative to transcrypt with simpler mental model and 0 dependencies

 ## Why Galacrypt ?

 - Pushing .env files is just not for me (transcrypt encrypt/decrypt .env files on the fly before commiting)
 - I think commiting .env adds a mental charge of making sure transcrypt is well configured before pushing your .env (counter intuitive action)
-- In fact I think that transcrypt way "looks like a hack", what is done differs from what you see:
-  .e.g: you see a clear .env, but in the git file, it's encrypted.
+- In fact I think that transcrypt way "looks like a hack", what is done differs from what you see: e.g.: you see a clear .env, but in the git file, it's encrypted.

 **TLDR**: When dealing with secrets I prefer WYSIWYG